DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer purchase order acknowledgement.md

 1. If required to put sales orders on hold till the POA has been sent, assign the applicable hold code to [POA pending hold code](../SETUP/CUSTOMER%20SETUP/Hold%20codes.md) in EDI parameters.
 2. Create [POA response groups](../SETUP/CUSTOMER%20SETUP/POA%20response%20code%20group.md)
-3. Create [Document template](../../CORE/Setup/DocumentTypes/File%20templates.md) for the document.
+3. Create [Template](../../CORE/Setup/DocumentTypes/File%20templates.md) for the document.
-4. Create [Document setting profile](../SETUP/SETTING%20PROFILES/Customer%20purchase%20order%20acknowledgement.md) for the document.
+4. Create [Setting profile](../SETUP/SETTING%20PROFILES/Customer%20purchase%20order%20acknowledgement.md) for the document.
+5. Create [Outbound filenames](../../CORE/Setup/DocumentTypes/Outbound%20filenames.md) for the document.
-5. If the customer [trading partner](../SETUP/Trading%20partner.md) doesn't exist, create the new record.
+6. If the customer [trading partner](../SETUP/Trading%20partner.md) doesn't exist, create the new trading partner.
-6. Assign the POA response groups to the customer trading partner.
+7. Assign the POA response groups to the customer trading partner.
-7. Add the customer purchase order acknowledgement document to the [Customer trading partner](../SETUP/Trading%20partner.md).
+8. Add and enable the customer purchase order acknowledgement document to the [Customer trading partner](../SETUP/Trading%20partner.md) and select the applicable:
+    - Template
+    - Setting profile
+    - File name setup

 ## Sales order
 Users can access **All sales orders** page by navigating to **Sales and marketing > Orders > All sales orders** and manage the EDI order's Acknowledgement's details by using the below buttons that have been added to the **EDI** tab on the Action Pane.